IllusionMods/KoikatsuModdingTools/README.md

 ## Features
 #### Shaders
 Included in this project are a set of placeholder shaders with all the properties of a vanilla game shader.
-Most of these are non functional and will simply display black and white textures on objects in the Scene view, though the main_item shader is close to functional.
-Use these shaders to set up your materials and when you build the asset bundles these shaders will be replaced by a copy of the original game shaders by an SB3UGS script.
+These shaders are replaced in edit mode by the functional game shaders, and after asset bundles are built the placeholders are replaced by a copy of the original game shaders by an SB3UGS script.

 #### Meshes
 When .fbx files are imported by placing them within the project structure scripts run which: